5 Protein-Packed Foods for Healthy, Meatless Meals

 And while white meats and fish are swaps for red meat, which tends to be high in unhealthy fats, meatless options contain important vitamins, minerals and fiber not found in chicken and fish.
-Johns Hopkins nutritionist Lynda McIntrye recommends five foods — high in protein and other nutrients, but with no meat — and explains their health benefits.
+Johns Hopkins nutritionists recommend five foods — high in protein and other nutrients, but with no meat — and explain their health benefits.

 Eggs are a great source of protein.
 And while in the past eggs had been associated with increased heart disease risk, there’s actually substantial evidence that for most people, eggs are not harmful.
 In general, eating a whole egg every day is beneficial.
 However, if you have diabetes or heart disease, keep your eggs to two or three a week.

 No matter how you whip up your eggs, here are some other ways eating eggs helps your body:

 - Breast health: Be sure to include the yolks in your egg dishes.
 They contain essential but hard-to-get nutrients such as choline, which helps lower rates of breast cancer.